 We use simple mindfulness exercises to help focus the mind and enable children to develop an inner quiet, strength and steadiness.
 They are then able to attend with greater application to the task at hand.
 For example, the children learn to pause and be still and quiet for a few moments before and after each activity.
 From the age of 10 about 10 minutes is set aside twice a day for quiet, reflective time.
 With parental approval these older children can learn meditation.

 Health and Physical Education incorporates key pursuits such as swimming, athletics, gymnastics, cross country running and ball games.
 We participate in Kew District Sport competitions.
 Children in Years 4-6 attend annual camps.

-After school activities available include chess, CSIRO Crest Awards Science Program, dance, junior engineers, KickaFootball, tennis, yoga and tennis.
+After school activities available include chess, CSIRO Crest Awards Science Program, dance, junior engineers, KickaFootball, tennis, soccer, yoga and tennis.
 Students can take up private lessons in piano, violin, and flute.
 After school care is also offered on-site through Camp Australia.

 Student wellbeing is an integral part of child development and the learning environment.
 We use the Federal Government’s KidsMatter framework to help us develop a positive school community and social emotional learning opportunities for students.

 Class teachers are supported by specialist teachers in Art, Dance, Music, Classical Languages, Philosophy and ICT.
 Where learning assistance is needed, learning support teachers work with the children one-on-one or in small groups.
 In situations where more challenge is needed, extension is provided by the class teacher and through additional extension opportunities.